School is closed to students on our INSET days - Thursday 30th November and Friday 1st December 2023

 All of our students are encouraged to Enjoy, Achieve and Exceed their individual potential-academically, socially and personally.
 We want them to become successful, confident and caring adults able to play an active part in society.
 Our strong commitment to equality of opportunity and equality of esteem is intended to ensure that all students, regardless of ability, aptitude or background.

 SSSC have responded to the New National Curriculum.
-Each subject co-ordinator has examined their area of the National Curriculum and ensured a tailor made route has been created specifically for our students.
+Each subject Lead has examined their area of the National Curriculum and ensured a tailor made route has been created specifically for our students.